 Jeanne Halderson, Longfellow Middle School, La Crosse, Wisconsin

-After more than 20 years as a literature, social studies, and arts teacher at Longfellow Middle School in La Crosse, Wisconsin, Jeanne Halderson knows that seventh grade is a pivotal point in education.
-“Seventh graders are going through a stage of development where the most important thing to them is their social life.
+After more than 20 years as a literature, social studies and arts teacher at Longfellow Middle School in La Crosse, Wisconsin, Jeanne Halderson knows that Year 8 is a pivotal point in education.
+“Year 8 kids are going through a stage of development where the most important thing to them is their social life.
 And as a teacher, my job is to get them excited about learning, and figure out a way that they’ll be intrinsically motivated.”

-Lessons used to be paper based, which made offering a wide variety of projects challenging.
-Organizing all that paper was simply arduous.
+Lessons used to be paper-based, which made offering a wide variety of projects challenging.
+Organising all that paper was simply arduous.
 “It was not only overwhelming for the kids, but it was also overwhelming for me as the teacher.”

-Now that the school’s 150 seventh graders are on iPad, Halderson uses iTunes U courses to easily customize her lessons and quickly distribute a variety of materials to her class.
+Now that the school’s 150 Year 8 students are on iPad, Halderson uses iTunes U courses to easily customise her lessons and quickly distribute a variety of materials to her class.

 With Halderson’s iTunes U course, students can move at their own pace and get through more material than ever before.
-“Some students can complete a class in 5 to 10 days that previously would have taken 7 to 12 days,” she says.
+“Some students can complete a class in five to ten days that previously would have taken seven to 12 days,” she says.
 “I simply set up my iTunes U course, distribute it, and my kids move through the material.
 They’re self-motivated and they just keep going.”

-iTunes U has transformed the way Halderson teaches seventh grade — and the way her seventh grade students learn.
+iTunes U has transformed the way Halderson teaches Year 8 — and the way her Year 8 students learn.
 “The actual academic achievement of the students has increased.
 “Kids are learning more, and it’s reflected in their grades,” says Halderson.
 “I do know it makes a difference in their lives.
 And what motivates me to keep going is the fact that I’m making a difference — iPad has added more power to what I was already doing.”

-The custom coursework also gives Halderson more flexibility.
-“I can deliver my entire unit right away, so students who may have completed an activity in the first 10 minutes can move on to the next step,” she says.
+The customised coursework also gives Halderson more flexibility.
+“I can deliver my entire unit right away, so students who may have completed an activity in the first ten minutes can move on to the next step,” she says.
 “And I can continue to work with the kids who need more support.
 Each student gets the level of personal interaction [with me] that they need.”

 And that learning continues beyond the classroom.
 Students download Halderson’s courses at school so they can study at home — whether or not they have an Internet connection.
 “Providing content that can be accessed without using the Internet is something really powerful for our students,” says Halderson.
 “They have a 24/7 working environment and can do homework at any time.”

 “Working with my students at their own level lets all of them progress and reach their highest potential.
-I use the assignments feature on iTunes U to organize paths for differentiated learning.
-With the ability to post audio, video, links, documents, PDFs, apps, Multi-Touch books, and more, I can provide academic content that meets the needs of a variety learners — and students aren’t even aware that their peers may have a different assignment.”
+I use the assignments feature on iTunes U to organise paths for differentiated learning.
+With the ability to post audio, video, links, documents, PDFs, apps, Multi-Touch books and more, I can provide academic content that meets the needs of a variety of learners — and students aren’t even aware that their peers may have a different assignment.”

 “I’m often asked how I have time to put all my courses into iTunes U. My answer is simple — I post my content week by week, or sometimes day by day, as students need the information.
 This makes course creation manageable from the very first year.
 Then each following year, I can modify the course to reflect new teaching ideas that meet the needs of my current class. iTunes U has reduced my workload and made planning time more productive.”